 The loss of source codes is a very serious problem for many developers.
-From my personal experience I can say that it is indeed a terrible misfortune.
-Imagine you write the program, spend your force, time and money, release compiled program to the customers...
-But one morning you see that all your sources are gone (it may be your cat, or aliens.
+Most Visual Basic 5.0/6.0 applications developed a very long time ago and sources (vbp, frm, bas files) already lost after changing PC, hard drives, etc. From experience of most customers, we can say that it is indeed a terrible misfortune.
+Imagine, you or your developer write the program, spend force, time and money, but now you have only compiled program (EXE file with DLL libraries), no more.
+Just one morning you see that all sources are gone (it may be after upgrading PC, changing cloud server, bad blocks on hdd.
 Who knows?)
 You are in panic.
 What should you do?
+Just take the VB Decompiler and simply decompile most parts of your project!
+VB Decompiler tries to recover it in the fullest extent possible and provide higher success rate than the similar tools.

-Tear one's hair?
-There is no need.
-Just take the VB Decompiler and simply decompile your project!
-VB Decompiler restores the source code from the pseudo code (P-Code) as close as possible to the original.
+Visual Basic has two different modes of compilation: P-Code and Native Code.
+VB Decompiler restores the source code from the P-Code (pseudo code) as close as possible to the original.
 So, after some modifications you may get really workable source code.

-But you ask: what if the program is compiled not to interpreted P-Code, but in assembler Native Code?
-In this case, of course, you can't get fully compilable source code.
-But there is no need for disappointment.
-VB Decompiler has a built-in powerful disassembler and emulator commands to the extent possible to bring the assembly code to the original.
+If the program is compiled in assembler Native Code, of course, decompilation success rate will smaller than for P-Code but you can recover up to 70% of original sources.
+VB Decompiler has a built-in powerful x86/x64 disassembler, emulator for assembler commands and powerful tracing engine!
+It helps to decompile the binary code in extent possible to bring the assembly code to similar with Visual Basic code.
 Of course because of the diversity of modern methods of optimization and protection code, the process is not always ideal, but in this situation, VB Decompiler really helps you in the software analysis and reverse engineering.